thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 *What we can get with TDTlite:*
 - intonation / focus (prominence of verb compared to complement)
-- speaker identity

 *What to obtain via crowd-sourcing:*
 - PROJECTION RATINGS
 - a priori speaker belief in truth of complement
 - prior probability of truth of complement

 Can you think of others?
+For example, do we expect the frequency of the verb to matter?
+Or its contextual predictability?

+*Additional information to extract for processing/crowd-sourcing/modeling:*
+- complement (TGrep2)
+- the sentence (TGrep2)
+- speaker info (TDTlite)

 ### Search